The 51 Percent Attack: When Consensus Becomes Control

 What is a 51% attack in Bitcoin?

-A 51% attack is a potential exploit where a single entity or group controls more than half of the Bitcoin network's mining hash rate.
-This majority control gives them the power to alter the blockchain, allowing them to block new transactions and reverse their own completed payments to double-spend funds.
+A 51% attack describes a scenario where a malicious actor or group gains control of more than half of a blockchain's total computing power.
+This majority control gives them the ability to block new transactions and reverse their own completed transactions, effectively allowing them to double-spend their coins.

 How does a 51% attack work on Bitcoin?